hugsy/gef/.github/ISSUE_TEMPLATE.md

 code to reproduce
 ```

-By enabling `gef.debug` (`gef config gef.debug 1`), gef will display a
+If you enable `gef.debug` (`gef config gef.debug 1`), gef will display a
-full stack trace if an exception occurs.
+full stack trace when an exception occurs.
 It is a good idea to copy/paste it here
-as it contains useful information making it easier to reproduce.
+(and/or add a screen shot) as it contains useful information that will make it easier
+to reproduce.